DiseaseTranscriptomicsLab/markeR/README.md

 #### PCA with only genes of interest

-The `plotPCA` function performs principal component analysis (PCA) on a selected set of genes to explore how they contribute to the variance in the dataset, allowing to test if the genes in the signature are sufficient to separate the groups of interest (given by the parameter `ColorVariable`).
-This function allows you to focus on specific genes (e.g., senescence signature genes) and visualize their impact on a specific set of principal components.
-The PCs parameter enables you to specify which principal component pairs to plot, and the results are customizable with color annotations, point sizes, and layout options for comparing conditions or groups.
+The `plotPCA` function performs a PCA on the expression of a selected set of genes to understand if they explain enough variance in the data, allowing you to test if the genes in the signature are sufficient to separate the group of interest (given by the \`ColourVariable’ parameter).
+While previous metrics assess discriminatory power quantitatively (e.g., AUC), PCA provides a complementary, unsupervised visualization that can help assess whether the gene signature is sufficient to visually separate groups of interest.
+Users can customize which principal components to display using the PCs argument and adjust layout, point size, and colour annotations for comparison across conditions.

 ``` r

 annotation_colors <- c(
   "Senescent"     = "#65AC7C",  # Example color: greenish
   "Proliferative" = "#5F90D4"  # Example color: blueish